MicrosoftDocs/azure-aks-docs/articles/aks/keda-deploy-add-on-cli.md

 [!INCLUDE [Current version callout](./includes/keda/current-version-callout.md)]

 > [!NOTE]
-> KEDA 2.15 brings a breaking change which [removes pod identity support](https://github.com/kedacore/keda/issues/5035).
-While the KEDA managed addon is not currently running KEDA 2.15, if you use pod identity, we recommend you move over to workload identity for your authentication.
-The KEDA addon will be bumped to KEDA 2.15 in AKS v1.31 preview.
-To read more on how to securely scale your applications with workload identity, please read our [tutorial][keda-workload-identity].
+> KEDA version 2.15 introduces a breaking change that [removes pod identity support](https://github.com/kedacore/keda/issues/5035).
+We recommend moving over to workload identity for your authentication if you're using pod identity.
+While the KEDA managed add-on doesn't currently run KEDA version 2.15, it will begin running it in the AKS preview version 1.31.
+>
+> For more information on how to securely scale your applications with workload identity, please read our [tutorial][keda-workload-identity].
 To view KEDA's breaking change/deprecation policy, please read their [official documentation][keda-support-policy].

 ## Before you begin